zama-ai/concrete/README.md

 pip install concrete-python
 ```

 **Note:** Not all versions are available on PyPI.
-If you need a version that is not on PyPI (including nightly releases), you can install it from our package index by adding `--extra-index-url https://pypi.zama.ai`.
+If you need a version that is not on PyPI (including nightly releases), you can install it from our package index by adding `--index-url https://pypi.zama.ai/cpu`.

+**Note:** Wheels with GPU support are not on PyPI.
+You can install it from our package index by adding `--index-url https://pypi.zama.ai/gpu`, more information on GPU wheels [here](https://docs.zama.ai/concrete/execution-analysis/gpu_acceleration).

 #### Docker
 You can get the concrete-python docker image by pulling the latest docker image: